Trails, Hiking & Biking

-Get outside and explore all that Suncadia has to offer at a pace that nature intended, your own!
+Get outside and explore what Washington State has to offer at a pace that nature intended, your own!
 Enjoy more than 40+ miles of both paved and unpaved trails throughout Suncadia.
-Bike, hike, walk, run, stroll, ski, snowshoe, and take all the time you need.
+Mountain bike, hike, walk, run, stroll, ski, snowshoe, and take all the time you need.

 Nordic Trail Map

 Explore the vast alpine landscape this winter.
 Our Nordic Trail Map has a trail to suit every need.
 Take a stroll around Tipple Hill loop or be adventurous and hike down to the river corridor and let nature show you what you have been missing.

 Hike to the river, and journey through verdant forest over deer and elk trails with a knowledgeable guide.
 Learn area history, folklore, native plants and wildlife.
 Approximate trip length covers 2 ½ -3 miles and is recommended for Ages 8 and up.
 Please wear hiking or tennis shoes.
 Advance reservations required.
 Call 509-649-6461.

 - (winter months may require snowshoes which will be provided)

 - Hard - this is a steep climb for 2 miles